-To deliver greater reliability, the Power Xpert 9395 UPS can be configured by an authorized Eaton Customer Service Engineer for inherent redundancy.
+To deliver greater reliability, the Power Xpert 9395 UPS can be configured by an authorized Eaton Customer Service Engineer for inherent redundancy if a FI-UPM is installed.
 When configured, the UPS automatically becomes redundant if the load is at or below the capacity of the UPMs minus the capacity of one UPM.
 Under normal conditions the UPMs in the UPS share the load equally.
 If one or more UPMs becomes unavailable and the load is at or below the capacity of remaining UPMs, the remaining UPMs supply the load instead of transferring to bypass.